VHA Office of Community Care

 CHAMPVA does not pay Medicare Part B premiums.

-Although similar, CHAMPVA is completely separate with a totally different beneficiary population than TRICARE - a Department of Defense health care program formerly called CHAMPUS.
+Although similar, CHAMPVA is a completely separate program with a totally different beneficiary population than TRICARE — a Department of Defense health care program formerly called CHAMPUS.

 While the benefits are similar, the programs are administered separately with significant differences in claim filing procedures and preauthorization requirements.

 There are a couple ways to obtain an Application for CHAMPVA Benefits, VA Form 10-10d: